What is the LOTO System?

 As you may know, lock-out, tag-out (LOTO) is a series of steps designed to ensure equipment or machinery is safe and isolated, when maintenance or repair is being undertaken.
-It ensures that machines stay switched off while undergoing repair.
-And that people are not accidentally exposed to stored potential energy.
+LOTO means the procedures that ensure machines stay switched off while undergoing repair and that people are not accidentally exposed to stored potential energy.

 Leading organisations are now adopting the enhanced energy isolation system titled LOTOTO.
 This formally incorporates the steps ‘Lock-out, Tag-out’ along with ‘Try out”.
 This is because many serious accidents involving lock-out tag-out procedures occur because of a failure to check that all necessary isolations have been put in place.

 These failures involve a range of issues such as poor communication within work teams, and skill-based human errors.
 Routine habits such as lockout tag out systems can easily fall prey to missed steps because people are working on autopilot and forget to check.

 LOTO in safety perspectives lacks the necessary procedures to ensure it goes through a testing phase, which necessitates the change.
 Adopting LOTOTO into your lock-out, tag-out system will take your energy isolation system to a new level and help protect your people from common human errors that trigger serious accidents.